Year Five

 Important information.

-PE this half-term will be every Friday.
-Please ensure your full kit is in every Friday.
+PE this half-term will be every Tuesday.
+Please ensure your child has their full swimming kit with them every Tuesday afternoon.

 Home Reading